takingTeam performance

 Union Co., Ltd.

-Additionally, as part of its community activities, the organization collects items from local residents that are difficult to throw away in this day and age, such as batteries, used frying oil, and cardboard.
+As part of its community engagement activities, the company also collects items that can be difficult to dispose of in modern times—such as batteries, used cooking oil, and cardboard—from local residents.

 # High quality service